ProgVal/Inceptoe/README.md

 How to play
 ===========

 First, install dependencies.
-Here is the command for Debian:
+Here is the command for Debian and Ubuntu:

 ```
-sudo aptitude install python3.2 git
+sudo aptitude install git python3 python3-pip
 sudo pip-3.2 install msgpack-python
 ```

+(If the second command does not work, replace `pip-3.2` with `pip-3.3`.)

 The, download the source code on both computers: